alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 ![area plot](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/Simple_Plots_in_Rubyplot/areaplot.png)

 The area plot draws a line passing through the points given as the input and colours the area covered under this line.
+The inputs taken are the data as a compulsory array containing Y coordinate values of the points and an optional array containing X coordinate values of the points(`data`) and the color of the plot(`color`).

 If only one set of values is given to the area plot as the data, for example only [30, 36, 86, 39, 27, 31, 79, 88] is given then this set is considered as a set of Y coordinates of the points and X coordinates are set as 0, 1, 2 ... (size of y values - 1) i.e. the coordinates are (0, 30), (1, 36), (2, 86), (3, 39), (4, 27), (5, 31), (6, 79), (7, 88).

 Now, this is the list of coordinates through which the line has to pass and the area under the curve is to be filled, but to draw this a polygon is needed in which the colour will be filled.
 TO create this polygon, we just need to append the starting point and end point of the X axis so that the polygon is completed.
 So, here in the example taken above the starting point of X axis is (minimum x value, minimum y value) i.e. (0, 27) and the end point of X axis is (maximum x value, minimum y value) i.e. (7, 27).